List of Monster High characters: Jackson Jekyll / Holt Hyde

 Jackson Jekyll (voiced by Cindy Robinson) is a normie boy at Monster High, and enjoys sports (particularly casketball) and video games.
-Jackson is the son of "Dr. Jekyll", though it's unclear if this is his father, though in the books, Dr. Jekyll is his mother, Sydney Jekyll.
+Jackson is the son of "Dr. Jekyll", though it is unclear if this is his father, though in the books, Dr. Jekyll is his mother, Sydney Jekyll.
 His diary implies the original Dr. Jekyll and Mr. Hyde were his grandfather and his mother seems to possess the ability to shift.
-In the web series, Jackson is related to Heath Burns (they are cousins) but through which parent hasn't been clearly explained.
+In the web series, Jackson is related to Heath Burns (they are cousins) but through which parent has not been clearly explained.
 Jackson is depicted as a major nerd in the webisodes and specials, though he seems to possess a wicked sense of humor ("Oh I fit in... my locker, trash cans... you'd be surprised what those guys fit me into").
 He is first mentioned in Draculaura's diary where he unsettles her father by telling him he needs to "drive a stake into something".
 Jackson has black hair with blond or yellow streaks.
 His eyes are blue.
 He wears glasses, has one eyebrow pierced and has a Yin Yang symbol tattooed between his shoulder-blades.

 Holt Hyde (also voiced by Cindy Robinson) is the alter-ego version of Jackson Jekyll and the son of Mr. and Mrs. Hyde, who Jackson turns into when loud music plays (when he sweats in the Lisi Harrison novels).
 Originally in the diaries, it was the sun setting that triggered Jackson's transformation into his alter ego.
 His diary explains that the trigger is likely to change several times as he ages before finally settling.
 Holt on the other hand seems to be more fire elemental than normie.
 His skin is bright blue, his eyes are red and he has fiery-colored hair.
 He's depicted in the webisodes and specials as rather excitable and loud.
 He loves to DJ and is friends with Operetta.
 They tried to date once, but Holt's hot temper spoiled things.
 In the prom website event called "A Night in Scare-adise" on Monsterhigh.com he and Operetta attended prom together.
 Operetta was quoted as saying he "rocks my l'il ol' face off."
 Holt is often shown as a DJ at school dance events.
 He annotated Jackson's diary with sarcastic remarks.
 Like Jackson, Holt has a Yin Yang tattoo on his back and a pierced eyebrow.
 (His Swim Class doll is missing this detail however).
 In the books, his name is DJ Hyde.

 Jackson and Holt share a pet Chameleon named Crossfade.